Need help now?

 The course is hosted in the Ministry of Education’s e-community, an online learning hub.

-School leaders and superintendents currently employed by a publicly funded school board in Ontario
+School administrators and superintendents currently employed by a publicly funded school board in Ontario

-You’ll access the course through your school board’s e-learning/virtual learning environment.
+You’ll access the course through your school board’s VLE (Virtual Learning Environment).

-2. Sign in using your school board credentials.
+2. Sign in using your board single sign-on credentials.

-3. Once logged in, scroll down the page until you see a box labelled My Courses in Other Orgs.
+3. Once logged in, look for the widget labelled My Courses in Other Orgs, found on your landing page.

 4. Inside the box, you will see a link to a community called eCommunities Available for Self-Registration.